 Danielle is currently a company member with Lorraine Chapman The Company in Boston.
 In recent years she has danced for and collaborated with choreographers such as Diane Arvanites, Korhan Basaran, Alissa Cardone, Heidi Henderson, Kellie Ann Lynch, Tommy Neblett, Paul Singh, Sydney Skybetter, B.J.
 Sullivan, Ilya Vidrin and Riley Watts.

 She is a founding member, choreographer, producer, and performer with HDC Dance Ensemble; a Providence based performing arts collective, founded by Gisela Creus, Danielle Davidson, and Orlando Hernández.
 Their works incorporate elements of voice, percussion, improvisation, and storytelling through physical theater/dance to create unique interdisciplinary dance experiences, primarily in a blend of tap and contemporary dance theater.
 They have been presented by DanceNOW Boston, The Provincetown Dance Festival, Fresh Dance Fridays, AS220's Modern Movements Festival, Roger Williams University, and Providence College.
-They currently have three duet works in repertory, two solos.
-For the fall of 2019 HDC was in residence as guest choreographers at Providence College , setting three new works on the student company and performing HDC repertory in the Fall Dance Concert.
+They currently have three duet works and two solos in repertory.
+For the fall of 2019 HDC was in residence as guest choreographers at Providence College, setting three new works on the student company and performing HDC repertory in the Fall Dance Concert.
 For the winter/spring season of 2020, HDC will be working on a commission from American Indie Rock Band ARC IRIS.
-HDC will be designing the movement, in collaboration with four local dancers, and performing in iTMRW; a 75-minute dance theater piece set to a live performance of the futuristic concept album by the Providence art-pop trio.
-HDC will be touring New England throughout the spring and fall of 2020 with the band.
+HDC will be designing the movement, in collaboration with four local dancers, and performing in iTMRW; an 80-minute dance theater piece set to a live performance of the futuristic concept album by the Providence art-pop trio.
+HDC will be touring New England throughout the spring, summer, and fall of 2020 with the band.

 Danielle was born in Pembroke, Ontario, Canada and began her dance training under the tutelage of Sharron Fleet and Jane Wooding at The FleetWood Dancentre in Collingwood, Ontario.
 She left home at age 14 to attend the prestigious L’École Supérieure de Ballet du Québec, in Montréal, and five years later obtained her DEC in Dance Performance (Classical Ballet - Contemporary) from L’Ecole Supérieure de Ballet du Québec / Cégep du Vieux Montréal.